 Loan Tenure

-A longer tenure lowers EMIs but raises the total amount of interest paid over the course of the loan.
+The long tenure reduces the EMIs but increases the overall interest paid during the life of the loan.

 Credit Score